-Potential Solutions To Mining Problems, & The Negative Effects Of Mining
+Potential Solutions To The Negative Effects Of Mining

-- Focus on how renewable energy can save us from using fossil fuels
+- Focus on how using renewable energy can reduce fossil fuel mining, and

-- Focus on how recycling and re-using metals already mined and in use can save us from future mining (this will be particularly important in the future with the heavy use of batteries for energy storage and electric cars)
+- Focus on how recycling and re-using metals already mined out of the ground and in use can save us from future metal ore mining (this will be particularly important in the future with the heavy use of batteries for energy storage and electric cars)